elastic/data-extraction-service/docs/CONTRIBUTING.md

 Enhancements that can be done after your initial contribution:

-1. Ensure the backend meets performance requirements we might request (memory usage, how fast it syncs 10k docs, etc.)
+1. Ensure the backend meets performance requirements we might request (memory usage, how fast it can process 10k docs, etc.)
 2. Update the README
 3. Small functional improvements